kamejosh/owlbear-hp-tracker/USAGE.md

 + Entering a number: when focused on any field, you can delete its content and enter a new value.
 + Rolling Initiative: When clicking the Initiative Button a random number between 1 and 20 is rolled and the dexterity modifier from the [Statblock](#statblock) (if selected) is added and entered as the final initiative value.

-**Note: The HP value can never exceed the maxHP value.
+**Note: The HP value can never exceed the maxHP value ([except when maxHP is 0](#initializing-token)).
 It can also not be a negative number if the [Global Setting](#global-settings) for "Allow negative numbers" is not selected.
 All symbols except numbers will be removed to maintain a compatible value.**

+##### Initializing Token

+To initialize a Token there are two approaches:

+**Open5e Statblocks**

+If you are using a creature that is available on Open5e.com you can use the [statblock feature](#statblock).

+**Manual Initialization**

+When initializing manually you enter the 4 available fields manually.
+Normally the HP value cannot exceed the maxHP value but while maxHP is still 0 entering the HP value also sets the maxHP value.
+This allows for a quick initialization by pressing Tab to jump between the input fields.

 #### Statblock